-DarkHouse employs specialists on a project basis, including audio engineers and AV specialists, electrical and robotics engineers, glass artists, sculptors, metal fabricators, designers, project managers, stage managers and technical crew for live events.
+DarkHouse is a multi-disciplinary practice that spans lighting design, architectural consultancy, and commercial production design.
+It was founded by Mark Dyson in 2014, and has grown into a collective of lighting designers and technical specialists who are employed on a project basis.
+These including audio engineers and AV designers, electrical and robotics engineers, glass artists, sculptors, metal fabricators, designers, project managers, stage managers and technical crew for live events.
 Theatrical services design consultants include electro-acoustic engineers, AV system designers and architectural lighting designers.

 Dr Mark Dyson

 Mark has worked as a lighting designer and consultant for well over 20 years.
 The core principle that animates his work is the idea of light as a design tool, and the challenge of using light to change form.
 The explication of this principle is manifest on stage, in architectural design, in festival and event design.
 Mark has a strong academic background, with a doctorate in art history and continues to teach.
 Currently based between Sydney and Canberra, his career has been worldwide.